 How can IDT Ministries help?

 Our purpose is to provide you with the resources and relationships (community) to facilitate your journey in Christ-formation.
 We offer you a process rooted in a robust biblical theology, informed by the best findings in psychology and brain science in the context of deep connection with others on the same journey.
-Our founder, Ken Baugh, unpacks this process in his new book.
+Our founder, Ken Baugh, unpacks this process in his book, Unhindered Abundance.

 Freely join our community below and let’s journey together toward Christ-formation as we all are “being transformed into his image.”